elliotec/elliotec.com/source/posts/2014-11-12-how-to-use-sass-in-visual-studio.html.markdown

     <img src="../images/workbench.png"/>

-4. In the toolbar, got to `Mindscape > Web Workbench Settings` and make sure the only checkbox selected under Compile is your "main.scss" file mentioned earlier:
+4. In the toolbar, got to `Mindscape > Web Workbench Settings` and make sure the only checkbox selected under Compile is your "main.scss" file mentioned earlier.
+Uncheck all the rest unless you want a million extra css files and an hour-long build:

     <img src="../images/settings.png"/>